ABOUT

 THE JOURNEY

 In a start-up stage of a company, when a team might be just a couple of people and a dog in a garage, tactical execution—getting things done—is crucial.
-My coaching style was initially focused on performance, helping the CEO solve problems and execute tasks as quickly as possible.
+My working style was initially focused on performance, helping the CEO solve problems and execute tasks as quickly as possible.
 This approach was vital for building prototypes and securing initial funding from investors

-However, as these start-ups grew and required broader, more nuanced leadership, my former coaching practice struggled to address the challenges of leading large organizations.
-My coaching had to shift from providing short-term solutions to helping the CEO guide the team in finding their solutions.
+However, as these start-ups grew and required broader, more nuanced leadership, my former management practice struggled to address the challenges of leading large organizations.
+My approach had to shift from providing short-term solutions to helping the CEO guide the team in finding their solutions.
 This required the start-up CEO to ask the right questions, actively listen to their employees, and understand each team member's unique challenges and strengths.
 While this approach is more time-consuming, it scales far better than solving every problem ourselves.

-My leadership practice shifted from focusing on immediate wins to coaching for long-term success.
+My leadership practice shifted from focusing on immediate wins to long-term success.
 This involved helping leaders develop a deeper understanding of their team members, encouraging open communication, actively listening, and fostering an environment where everyone aligns with the leader’s vision.

 THE METHOD